phax/ph-regrep/README.md

 It requires at least Java 8 to be used.

+# Functionality

+With the class `com.helger.regrep.RegRep4Reader` arbitrary RegRep documents can be read.
+With the class `com.helger.regrep.RegRep4Writer` arbitrary RegRep documents can be written.

 # Maven usage

 Add the following to your pom.xml to use this artifact, replacing `x.y.z` with the real version number: